Genetic origins of Crimean Tatar Nation

 Crimean Khanate

 Every Crimean Tatar is a living historical document, reflecting the complex mosaic heritage of this region.
-Their blood carries traces of Scythians, Goths, Taurians, Greeks, Italians, Seljuks, Polovtsians, Pechenegs, and many other peoples who have left their mark on this land.
+Their blood carries traces of Scythians, Goths, Taurians, Greeks, Italians, Seljuks, Polovtsians, Pechenegs, and many other peoples and ethnic groups who have left their mark on this land.
 This unique cultural symbiosis not only makes Crimean Tatars the heirs of history but also the custodians of a multifaceted legacy they proudly pass down to future generations.

 Hadji Gerai of Crimean Khanate

-Hadji Girey of Crimean Khanate
+Hadji Giray of Crimean Khanate